 The final design will prioritize extensive civic needs on limited available County space.
-The existing library and homeless shelter should continue to operate until such time as replacement facilities are made available although they may need to relocate to a transitional location prior to the completion of the new facilities.
+Continue to operate the existing library and homeless shelter controlled by the Board of Supervisors until such time as replacement facilities are made available.
+Both the shelter and library may need to relocate to a transitional location prior to the construction of new facilities.

-An environmentally sound development with preserved or added green spaces and a welldesigned transportation network is necessary.
-Adjacent parcels are planned for existing or approved density: Winwood at 125 new units, Paramount at 100 units, and Oak Park Condos at 180 units.
+An environmentally sound development with preserved or added green spaces and a well-designed transportation network is necessary.
+Adjacent parcels are planned for existing or approved density: Winwood at 125 new units, Paramount 100 units, and Oak Park Condos at 180 units.
 Consider development of the undeveloped parcel located South of the existing Reston Library, only if consolidated with an adjacent parcel.

-If the vision of Town Center North is implemented in multiple phases over time, all zoning applications should demonstrate they will not inhibit the coordinated development of future phases.
+Implement the vision of Town Center North in multiple phases over time.
+All zoning applications should demonstrate they will not inhibit the coordinated development of future phases.